maryreardon/Free-Tarot-Deck-Generator/README.md

-# Free Tarot Deck Generator
+# Personalized Tarot Deck Generator

 ## 🔑 How to Add Your API Key